Canadian Rockies Travel Tips

 Believe it or not, AIDS and other venereal and needle-communicated diseases are as much of a concern in the Canadian Rockies as anywhere in the world today.
 Take exactly the same precautions you would at home–use condoms, and don’t share needles.

-A lack of mobility should not deter you from traveling to the Canadian Rockies, but you should definitely do some research before leaving home.
+A lack of mobility should not deter you from travelling to the Canadian Rockies, but you should definitely do some research before leaving home.

 The natural wonders of the Canadian Rockies are a marvelous place to bring children on a vacation, and luckily for you, many of the best things to do—walking, watching wildlife, and more—don’t cost a cent.

-Admission and tour prices for children are included throughout the Explore chapters of this book.
-As a general rule, these reduced prices are for children aged 6 to 16 years.
+Admission and tour prices for children are included throughout the destination chapters of this guide.
+As a general rule, these reduced prices are for children ages 6-16 years.
 For two adults and two or more children, always ask about family tickets.
 Children under six nearly always get in free.
 Most hotels and motels will happily accommodate children, but always try to reserve your room in advance and let the reservations desk know the ages of your kids.
-Often, children stay free in major hotels, and in the case of some major chains–such as Holiday Inn–eat free also.
+Often, children stay free in major hotels, and in the case of some major chains, such as Holiday Inn, eat free also.
 Generally, bed-and-breakfasts aren’t suitable for children and in some cases don’t accept kids at all.
 Ask ahead.

-The websites of Travel Alberta (www.travelalberta.com) and Tourism British Columbia (www.hellobc.com) have sections devoted to children’s activities within the two provinces.
-Another useful online tool is the website Traveling with Your Kids (www.travelwithyourkids.com).
+The websites of TRAVEL ALBERTA and TOURISM BRITISH COLUMBIA have sections devoted to children’s activities within the two provinces.